 Additional places to eat: Restaurants and cafés in Brønnøysund

 Nearby: Stop by the Norwegian Aquaculture Centre, an exhibition centre at Toft that yields many insights into the history of Norway’s pioneering aquaculture industry.
 Large aquariums display a variety of marine life.

 There are many reasons to visit the Vega, the World Heritage archipelago, and one of them is the Vega Stairs.
 The beautiful wooden stairs that ascend Ravnfloget has 2000 steps.
 The summit rewards you with a stunning panorama of the islands and islets of Vega, the beautiful island of Søla, and the fishing villages and Eider Duck nesting sites to the west.
 Although 2000 steps may sound like a lot, it is a relatively easy and short walk – and along the way are numerous places where you can take a break for a snack and enjoy the view.

 Accommodation: Vega Havhotell offers accommodation and has an excellent kitchen

 Nearby: At Vega World Heritage Centre, you can learn more about the islanders’ ancient tradition as bird guardians for the migrating eider ducks that nest on Vega.
-From Adventure Vega, you can rent a kayak and explore the sheltered waters of the archipelago.
+From Base Camp Vega, you can rent a kayak and explore the sheltered waters of the archipelago.